First published August 2019. Updated August 2022

 I was a teenager who had a baby.
 My life was challenging but it was not over.
-For anyone who has heard me speak I’ve stated “that becoming Savannah’s mother at eighteen years old forced me to find my strength to live”.
-I know that this is not true for every teenage mother or to a mother to a child with a disability, but it was true for me.
+For anyone who has heard me speak I’ve stated: “that becoming Savannah’s mother at eighteen years old forced me to find my strength to live”.
+I know that this is not true for every teenage mother or for a mother of a child with a disability, but it was true for me.

 I was in rough shape when I arrived in Kwa-Zulu Natal battling food poisoning on the trip down which triggered a migraine.
 I also worked in the car and met my deadlines for my respective clients; while Michael drove, Savannah talked and Eli regularly passed food and drinks to each of us.
 My mind felt numb and tired.

 In Durban, Savannah could not stop herself from talking and often her conversations followed the same pattern but with different people.
 While they were hearing it for the first time, Michael and I were hearing it for the umpteenth time.
 She holds to certain points in her conversation as moments for either Michael or me to validate or expound on something she said.
 We comply because as much as I want to tear my hair out or yell “Just stop”, I know how unhelpful that is to her when she is already in an over-anxious and over-excited state.
 So I answer calmly whatever it is I need to say to help her in the space she is in.

 During the three days we were in Durban, Savannah did not sleep much.
 I did not sleep much.
 But she enjoyed a very special birthday celebration with a braai, special gifts and a dance session.
 Our extended family loved celebrating with her and she lifted their spirits about their own challenges.

 Somewhere in the midst of this, we encountered someone who made the point of saying to me that she warns her children not to be in relationships because girls fall pregnant and their lives are ruined forever.
 During the brief encounter, she avoided looking at or talking to Savannah and kept her own children engaged away from Savannah.